DASS 21: Depression Anxiety & Stress Scale + Free Online Test

-The psychometric properties of the DASS has been verified across numerous contexts.
+The psychometric properties of the DASS have been verified across numerous contexts.
 Simply put, a measure (like DASS) should accurately and dependably measure its respective factors.
-Statisticians and psychologists are examining the psychometric properties of a measure, when they try to quantify it’s the accuracy and dependability.
+Statisticians and psychologists are examining the psychometric properties of a measure, when they try to quantify its accuracy and dependability.
 There are many aspects examined regarding the psychometric properties, though two that are of significant interest are internal consistency (as a means to measure reliability) and construct validity (as a means of measuring validity).
 The psychometric properties of any measure used to support clinical diagnoses should be verified within specific contexts before it can be used within that context with confidence.

 It is helpful, then, to know that the DASS is a widely used measure, with its psychometric properties validated across a broad array of contexts.

-For example, the psychometric properties of the DASS has been verified in both clinical and non-clinical contexts.
+For example, the psychometric properties of the DASS have been verified in both clinical and non-clinical contexts.
 That is, it has been shown to be an accurate and dependable measure in people who have both been diagnosed with various mental health problems, and people within the general, broader population.
-Alternatively, where the psychometric properties of the DASS has been verified for both general adult as well as older adult populations, it may not be so accurate when used in adolescent populations.
+Alternatively, where the psychometric properties of the DASS have been verified for both general adult as well as older adult populations, it may not be so accurate when used in adolescent populations.
 Finally, it must be noted that the reliability and validity of the DASS administered online has also been verified.6

 More information regarding the reliability and validity of the DASS will be examined in Chapter 7.